Egypt's Army Chief General Abdel Fattah el-Sisi is the most powerful man in the country.

 Although his title is defence minister in a government formed after the army-led ouster of former President Mohamed Morsi, Sisi has the upper hand in Egypt's political scene.

-By presenting himself and the army as "guardians of the people's will" and using colloquial, sometimes sentimental speeches to address the nation, Sisi has retained the admiration of many, despite daily bloodshed sparked by last week's eviction of pro-Morsi sit-ins, carried out by security forces.
+By presenting himself and the army as "guardians of the people's will" and using colloquial, sometimes sentimental speeches to address the nation, Sisi has retained the admiration of many, despite daily bloodshed sparked by last year's eviction of pro-Morsi sit-ins, carried out by security forces.

 'Obligation, not a choice'

-In his first comments to the public since the dispersals, General Sisi said on Sunday that the army's intervention was an obligation, not a choice, because the people's demands had gone unheeded by Morsi’s Muslim Brotherhood-backed government.
+In his first comments to the public since the dispersals, General Sisi said the army's intervention was an obligation, not a choice, because the people's demands had gone unheeded by Morsi’s Muslim Brotherhood-backed government.
 "I swear to God, we were told by an official that they came to rule for 500 years.
 But how could they?" he said.